 14. IT Support

 IT support specialists troubleshoot technical issues and assist users with hardware or software problems.
+If you are interested in tech work, you may also like our guide to cybersecurity careers.

 15. Marketing